November 4, 2013

 I (Guylain) created BackyardEOS out of my own trials and errors (mostly errors) trying to find the perfect software combination to drive my Canon 40D DSLR.
 It was inteded for my own personal use only, but after seeing the potential it had I decided to make a product out of it... one that is affordable to all!

 I tried several tools available at the time, both free and commercial, and all fell short of doing what I wanted them to do.
-The biggest issue for me, aside from missing functionality, was that most tools were complicated and quite honestly was complicated the already tough learning curve of astrophotography.
+The biggest issue for me, aside from missing functionality, was that most tools were complicated and quite honestly was complicating even more the already tough learning curve of astrophotography.

 We're just a few geeks locked up in our man caves; luckily for us we have a computer and it’s connected to the internet... it magically works somehow.